MpoMp/quarkus-prototype/adr/adr-3-modules.md

 _What is the change that we're proposing and/or doing?_

-The root project shall be used as a parent with the Quarkus platform.
-All applications and libraries will be implemented within their own Maven subprojects.
+All applications and libraries will be implemented within their own Maven project.

 ## Consequences